 Locusts Are Incredibly Dangerous And Destructive

 Locusts’ swarming behavior is unbelievably destructive to agriculture and natural resources.
 Large desert locust swarms can eat 423,000,000 lbs of plant material per day.
-As such, a single swarm of locusts is able to cause a crisis in food availability and economics.
+As such, a single swarm of locusts is able to cause a crisis in

 This can create a ripple effect of social and international issues in the years that follow.
 Plagues of locusts have been recorded for millennia, and have been a catalyst for many notable historical events in human history.